Skip to content

 • Fast preview: Summary information loads instantly, even for large files

-• Smart data loading: Only loads full data when needed
+• Smart data loading: Only loads data in chunks as needed (250-500 rows at a time)

 • Context menus: Right-click any .rds file to view summary or preview